 From what I can gather, this Albanian warrior and his men were as hard as the stone that still makes up the castle walls.
 It’s no small wonder that a traveler of Albania often encounters businesses, parks, streets, and various monuments and attractions named either Kastrioti or Skanderbeg.
 I now count him as one of my heroes, and I’m not even Albanian.
 Or am I?

 On a warm, sunny day, one may be motivated to spend a day or so exploring the castle, the ancient bazaar below, one or both museums within the castle walls, or perhaps eat at one of the surprising number of restaurants atop the hill or along the bazaar.
-Or perhaps a hike at the nearby National Park of Qafshtama, with its fresh mountain air, crystal clear springs and lovely green nuances might end up on the agenda.
-The water from these springs was the single source of drinkable water of the Albanian royal family.
+Or perhaps a hike at the nearby National Park of Qafshtama, with its fresh mountain air, crystal clear springs, and lovely green nuances might end up on the agenda.
+The water from these springs was the single source of drinkable water for the Albanian royal family.

 I can attest to the fact that doing so would be time well spent, and not at all a source of regret.
-Mustering the motivation to leave the comfort of the room, with a glorious view of craggy mountains, a castle, an ancient wooden bazaar, and the emerald hues of Adriatic off in the distance would probably be your biggest challenge, but once that’s overcome, the rewards are myriad.
+Mustering the motivation to leave the comfort of the room, with its glorious view of the craggy mountains, the castle, an ancient wooden bazaar, or the emerald hues of Adriatic off in the distance would probably be your biggest challenge, but once that’s overcome, the rewards are myriad.

 So, should you have a few days or a week slated for R&R, some time set aside to shirk duties or delay obligations, and a notion to enjoy the creature comforts of Krujë yourself, I highly recommend it.

 Top Sights to see in Krujë